-For this reason, in this article, we want to show you what exactly a front end developer does, what skills are needed for this job and what salary can be earned at the end of the day.
+In this article, we want to show you what exactly a front-end developer does, what skills are needed for this job, and what salary can be earned at the end of the day.

 What exactly is a Frontend Developer?